remidinishanth/distributed_systems/databases/databases.md

 In column-oriented databases, adding columns is quite inexpensive and is done on a row-by-row basis.

+Each row can have a different set of columns, or none at all, allowing tables to remain sparse without incurring a storage cost for null values.
+With respect to structure, columnar is about midway between relational and key-value.

 With respect to structure, columnar is about midway between relational and key-value.

 Example: HBase, Cassandra, and Hypertable.